 What Is ROAS?

-To calculate ROAS, mobile marketers must look at the revenue a marketing activity generates in relation to its costs.
-Before you launch an advertising campaign, you should always establish a target ROAS.
+To calculate ROAS, you must look at the revenue a marketing activity generates in relation to its costs.

-- Improve your ROAS by focusing on two variables: maximizing your revenue or reducing your advertising costs.
+- Improve your ROAS by maximizing your revenue or reducing your advertising costs

 Why Is Return On Ad Spend Important?